2020/21 at University College Birmingham

 Can I visit the campus?

-Campus tours at University College Birmingham will be available in due course for students who want to apply for 2021.
+Campus tours at University College Birmingham will be available on a limited basis for students who want to apply for 2021.
 Please note we may need to make changes at short notice in accordance with the latest government guidance.

-For more information, please refer to our Campus Tours page.
+For more information and upcoming dates, please refer to our Campus Tours page.

 I am an international applicant – will I be able to take an English test with the University?